badriadhikari/Algorithms-2020fall/Proctorio_instructions.md

 - Have all study materials put away.
 - You will be required to show your UMSL student ID to the camera at the beginning of the test, so have it handy.
 - Because of the use of the camera, you should be appropriately dressed.
+- You are required to keep the video on during the entire test time.
 - You will be required to show a panorama of your room, including your desktop.
 If you have a desktop computer with a built-in camera (such as an iMac), you can use a mirror to show your entire space.